 Jan 10, 2017

 Named World Design Capital for 2016, Taipei is a beguiling mix of neon and lanterns, glamour and grunge.
 And when it comes to sleeping soundly, we’ve left no designer sheet unturned.
-These are our favourite places to bed down – in style – in Taiwan’s No. 1 city.
+These are our favourite places to bed down in style.
 By Natasha Dragun.

 Best for a taste of tradition: Taipei Grand Hotel

 With its classical Chinese architecture casting a dramatic shadow over a leafy neighbourhood of Taipei, this hotel deserves the “grand” in its name.
 While Taipei Grand Hotel was once the tallest building in Taiwan, other skyscrapers have since surpassed the property in height – which is not to say that it has lost its appeal.
 Paintings, carvings and wall panels throughout nod to local culture, while each of the building’s eight guest levels represent a different Chinese dynasty.

 Number 1, Section 4, Zhongshan North Road, Zhongshan District